Clinical Trials (PDQ®)

 VI.
 To describe, within the context of a phase I study, the response rate to lenalidomide combined with ch14.18 and isotretinoin in patients with recurrent/refractory neuroblastoma.

-VII.
-To determine, within the context of a Phase I study, if killer-cell immunoglobulin-like receptor (KIR) receptor-ligand mismatch or specific Fc gamma receptor (Fc gamma R) alleles are associated with anti-tumor response.
+VIII.
+To determine, within the context of a phase I study, if killer-cell immunoglobulin-like receptor (KIR) receptor-ligand mismatch or specific Fc gamma receptor (Fc gamma R) alleles are associated with anti-tumor response.

 OUTLINE: This is a dose-escalation study of lenalidomide.

-Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21, monoclonal antibody Ch14.18 IV over 10 hours on days 8-11, and isotretinoin PO twice daily (BID) on days 15-28 of dose levels 2-6.
+Patients receive lenalidomide orally (PO) once daily (QD) on days 1-21, dinutuximab IV over 10 hours on days 8-11, and isotretinoin PO twice daily (BID) on days 15-28 of dose levels 2-6.
 Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up periodically.